MrHands/uttl-buildout/uttl/buildout/qtdeploy/README.md

 ``vcvars`` (optional)

   Path to ``vcvarsall.bat``, a script file used to determine the install path of Visual Studio.
-Only required if you want to deploy the Visual Runtime C++ installer.
+Only required if you want to deploy the installer for the relevant version of the Visual C++ runtime.

 ``translations`` (optional)

   List of translated languages to deploy, e.g. fr, uk, de.
-Leaving this option unspecified will skip deployment of translations.
+Leaving this option blank will skip deployment of translations.

 ``compiler_runtime`` (optional)